-M. Carl Johnson, III, 65, was elected to our Board on July 1, 2010.
-Mr. Johnson is Chairman of the Board and a member of the Compensation Committee.
-In February 2014, Mr. Johnson was appointed Executive Vice President, Marketing and Chief Growth Officer of Big Heart Pet Brands, with line and operating responsibility for the company’s widely distributed brands, and the innovation, marketing and creative services, consumer and customer insights, communications and government relations groups.
-He joined Del Monte Foods, predecessor of Big Heart Pet Brands, in November 2011 as Executive Vice President, Brands.
-From 2001 until April 2011, Mr. Johnson served as Senior Vice President and Chief Strategy Officer of the Campbell Soup Company, where he had direct responsibility for corporate strategy, research & development, quality, corporate marketing services, licensing, and e-business.
+M. Carl Johnson, III has been Chairman of the Board of Directors of Nautilus, Inc. since 2010 and served as interim Chief Executive Officer from February 2019 – July 2019.
+He joined the Board of Directors of Vespa Parent LLC (owner of Nonni’s Food Group) in October, 2018.
+In October 2015, Mr. Johnson retired as Executive Vice President, Marketing and Chief Growth Officer of Big Heart Pet Brands, a division of J.M.
+Smucker Company.
+In this role he had line and operating responsibility for the company’s widely distributed brands, and the innovation, marketing and creative services, consumer and customer insights, communications and government relations groups, and the company’s Canadian subsidiary.
+He joined Del Monte Foods, a privately-owned manufacturer and marketer of processed foods, and the predecessor of Big Heart Pet Brands, in November 2011 as Executive Vice President, Brands.
+From 2001 until April 2011, Mr. Johnson served as Senior Vice President and Chief Strategy Officer of the Campbell Soup Company, a producer of canned soups and related products, where he had direct responsibility for corporate strategy, research and development, quality, corporate marketing services, licensing, and e-business.
 Mr. Johnson joined Campbell from Kraft Foods, where he ran three successively larger business divisions.
-Mr. Johnson earned his B.A. degree in Government and Economics from Wesleyan University, and his M.B.A. degree from the University of Chicago.
-Mr. Johnson serves as an advisory board member of the Agricultural Sustainability Institute, University of California, Davis.
-He also serves as a member of the Board of Directors of Avedro, Inc., a privately held pioneer in vision correction technology.
+Earlier in his career, he held management positions at Colgate-Palmolive and Polaroid Corporation and served as head of the Consumer Goods consulting practice at Marketing Corporation of America.
+Mr. Johnson completed a 2016 Fellowship at Harvard University’s Advanced Leadership Initiative and a 2017 Fellowship at Stanford University’s Distinguished Careers Institute.
+Mr. Johnson serves as an executive committee member of the Agricultural Sustainability Institute, University of California, Davis.
 Mr. Johnson is a trustee of the Adelphic Educational Fund, Wesleyan University, which grants scholarships and supports educational, literary and artistic programs.
 He is also a member of the Steering Committee of the Kilts Center for Marketing at the University of Chicago Graduate School of Business, which provides scholarships to top marketing students and helps the school steer its marketing curriculum.
+Mr. Johnson is also a member of the Nutrition Round Table, Harvard T.H.
+Chan School of Public Health, Harvard University.
+Mr. Johnson earned his B.A. degree in Government and Economics from Wesleyan University, and his M.B.A. degree from the University of Chicago.
 Our Board has determined that Mr. Johnson has the requisite experience and expertise to be a director of Nautilus based on his consumer marketing expertise and strong background in corporate expansion strategy.

-Richard A. Horn, 66, was elected to our Board in December 2007.
-Mr. Horn is the Chairman of the Compensation Committee and is a member of the Nominating and Governance Committee and the Audit Committee.
+Richard A. Horn was elected to our Board in December 2007.
+Mr. Horn is the Chairman of the Compensation Committee and is a member of the Audit Committee and the Nominating and Corporate Governance Committee.
 Mr. Horn has been a private investor since February 2002.
-Mr. Horn was general manager of the PetsHotel Division of PETsMART, Inc., a publicly-traded company that provides products, services and solutions for the lifetime needs of pets, from April 2001 through February 2002.
-From January 1999 through March 2001, he was Senior Vice-President and general merchandise manager of PETsMART.com, Inc. and from July 1994 until December 1998, he was Vice-President and general merchandise manager of PETsMART, Inc. From 1992 to 1994, Mr. Horn was chief financial officer of Weisheimer Companies, Inc., a chain of retail pet supply stores.
+Mr. Horn was general manager of the PetsHotel Division of PetSmart, Inc., a company that provides products, services and solutions for the lifetime needs of pets, from April 2001 through February 2002.
+From January 1999 through March 2001, he was Senior Vice President and General Merchandise Manager of PetSmart.com, Inc. and from July 1994 until December 1998, he was Vice President and General Merchandise Manager of PetSmart, Inc. From 1992 to 1994, Mr. Horn was Chief Financial Officer of Weisheimer Companies, Inc., a chain of retail pet supply stores.
 Mr. Horn was a partner at Coopers & Lybrand (now PricewaterhouseCoopers), an international public accounting and business consulting firm, from 1980 to 1992.
-Mr. Horn currently serves on the Board of Directors of Lucky Litter L.L.C., a privately-financed manufacturer and marketer of pet products.
-Mr. Horn currently serves on the Board of Trustees of The Saint Joseph’s Hospital Foundation in Phoenix, AZ; and on the Board of Directors of the Fiesta Bowl.
+Mr. Horn serves on the Board of Trustees of Saint Joseph’s Hospital and Medical Center and Saint Joseph’s Westgate Hospital in Phoenix, Arizona.
+He is also on the Board of Directors of the Fiesta Bowl and serves as its Treasurer.
+Mr. Horn graduated from Indiana University, Bloomington, with a B.S. in Accounting.
 Our Board has determined that Mr. Horn has the requisite experience and expertise to be a director of Nautilus.
-As a former retail merchandising and direct-marketing manager, former Chief Financial Officer and a former partner at Coopers & Lybrand, Mr. Horn brings particular expertise to our Board in the areas of direct marketing sales, consumer product merchandising, service industries, investor relations, financial reporting, accounting and auditing for complex multinational operations.
+As a former retail merchandising and direct-marketing executive, former Chief Financial Officer and a former partner at Coopers & Lybrand, Mr. Horn brings particular expertise to our Board in the areas of direct marketing sales, consumer product merchandising and retail trade, service industries, investor relations, financial reporting, accounting and auditing for complex multinational operations.

-Anne G. Saunders, 52, was elected to our Board in April 2012.
-Ms. Saunders is the Chairman of the Nominating and Governance Committee and a member of the Audit Committee and the Compensation Committee.
-From August 2013 to December 2013, Ms. Saunders was president of Redbox, an entertainment company that is owned and operated by Coinstar, Inc. (NASDAQ:CSTR).
-From March 2009 until January 2012, Ms. Saunders was executive vice president and chief marketing officer for Knowledge Universe, a privately-held early education company with over 1600 schools nationwide.
+Anne G. Saunders joined our Board in April 2012.
+Ms. Saunders is the Chairman of the Nominating and Corporate Governance Committee and a member of the Audit Committee and the Compensation Committee.
+Since November 2017, Ms. Saunders has been a non-executive director of the Ten Peaks Coffee Company (TSX:TPK), a global leader in natural process green coffee decaffeination, where she is also a member of the Compensation Committee.
+From April 2016 to January 2017, Ms. Saunders was U.S. President of NakedWines.com, a global wine company that uses crowdfunding to fund independent wine makers and direct ships wine to customers.
+From September 2014 to April 2016, Ms. Saunders was U.S. President of FTD, Inc. (NYSE:FTD), a global floral and gifting company.
+From August 2012 to January 2014, Ms. Saunders was President of Redbox, an entertainment company that is owned and operated by Coinstar, Inc. (NASDAQ:CSTR).
+From March 2009 until January 2012, Ms. Saunders was Executive Vice President and Chief Marketing Officer for Knowledge Universe, a privately-held early education company with over 1,600 schools nationwide.
 From February 2008 until March 2009, Ms. Saunders was Senior Vice President, Consumer Bank Executive and, from May 2007 until February 2008, she was Senior Vice President, Brand Executive, for Bank of America Corporation (NYSE:BAC).
 Between 2001 and 2007, Ms. Saunders held a variety of positions with Starbucks Coffee Co.
-(NASDAQ:SBUX) including Senior Vice President, global brand, during that company’s period of rapid domestic and international growth.
+(NASDAQ:SBUX), including Senior Vice President, Global Brand, during that company’s period of rapid domestic and international growth.
 Ms. Saunders has also held executive and senior management positions with eSociety, a B2B e-commerce company, AT&T Wireless and Young & Rubicam.
 Additionally, Ms. Saunders served, from 2006 until 2007, as a director for Blue Nile, Inc. (NASDAQ:NILE).
 She received a B.A. from Northwestern University and an M.B.A. from Fordham University.
 Our Board has determined that Ms. Saunders has the requisite experience to be a director of Nautilus.
 Ms. Saunders brings to our Board a strong background in marketing and building brands and provides Nautilus with additional expertise and understanding of the consumer marketplace.